bunli

 - npm publishing with proper build step

-- GitHub release creation with assets
+- GitHub release creation (notes only; no build artifacts)

-- Workspace support for monorepos
+- Resume support for interrupted releases

 - Dry run mode for testing